gogilo2003/admin-md/README.md

 ### Install or Update

-run artisan admin:intsal/admin:update command to create all the neccesary tables for the CMS including all roles and user tables as well as publish all required resources;
+run artisan admin:install/admin:update command to create all the necessary tables for the CMS including all roles and user tables as well as publish all required resources;

-This Commands will install all frontend components, create the neccesary database structure(perform migrations) and publish neccesary recsources for the package.
+This Commands will install all frontend components, create the necessary database structure(perform migrations) and publish necessary resources for the package.

 ```bash
 php artisan admin:install
 ```

-After every update of gogilo/admin, it's neccesary to run the admin:update command as this will fix any database structure changes, any theme changes and also perform neccesary cleanup/houskeeping.
+After every update of gogilo/admin, it's necessary to run the admin:update command as this will fix any database structure changes, any theme changes and also perform necessary cleanup/housekeeping.

 ```bash
 php artisan admin:update